Skip to content

 Risk Graph

-The Risk Graph ties together code (repositories, branches, commits, functions, data flows), infrastructure (build pipelines, deployment targets, runtime environments), and people (developers, reviewers, approvers) with business context like data sensitivity and internet exposure.
+The Risk Graph is Apiiro’s queryable knowledge graph that connects code, infrastructure, and people with business context.
+It ties together code (repositories, branches, commits, functions, data flows), infrastructure (build pipelines, deployment targets, runtime environments), and people (developers, reviewers, approvers) with business context like data sensitivity and internet exposure.

 Apiiro risk prioritization dashboard with automated remediation workflows